Jubatian/xmburner/application_manual.rst

 may be included with an appropriate configuration to assist building and linking.

+When including the xmb_defs.mk file, definition overrides should be added to the XMB_CFLAGS variable as appropriate after this inclusion, such as for example "-DXMB_INIT_GUARD my_guard_routine" to specify an init guard routine.

 The XMBurner sources are all assembler, can be compiled with the avr-gcc compiler package or a compatible assembler to that within this.
 They use C preprocessor directives, so preprocessing is required (using the supplied